vanalex/data-preprocessing/README.md

 ### DATA PREPROCESSING

-With this first commit I would like to begin a series of articles regarding data preprocessing because I see it as a fundamental step for later dealing or apply with any algorithm to extract any conclusion from them.
+With this first commit I would like to begin a series of points regarding data preprocessing because I see it as a fundamental step for later dealing or apply with any algorithm to extract any conclusion from them.
 I hope you find this articles useful.

 But firstly I would like to name a few buzz words regarding what I would like to write about: Data preparation, cleaning, pre-processing, cleansing, wrangling...
 These words refer to the same topic, which is a set of steps or activities to pre- model data.